yoember/yoember.github.io/index.md

 The `outlet` helper is a general helper, a placeholder, where deeper level content will be inserted.
 The `outlet` in `application.hbs` means that almost all content from other pages will appear inside this section.
 For this reason, `application.hbs` is a good place to determine the main structure of our website.
 In our case we have a `container` div, a navigation bar, and the real content.

+As you already realized, Ember CLI is an amazing tool and help us a lot.
+It has a `generate` command which can create our skeleton files during the development process.
+List all the options with `ember generate --help`.

-Generate a `navbar.hbs` file with the following command in you terminal.
+Let's generate a `navbar.hbs` file with the following command in you terminal.

 ```bash
 $ ember generate template navbar